asvpkilla/e-portfolio/README.md

 **Status:** Active Development 🚧

-This repository contains my personal **interactive e-portfolio**, built as a modern electronic resume and professional showcase using core web technologies.
+This repo contains my personal **interactive e-portfolio**, built as a modern electronic resume and professional showcase using core web technologies.

 ---